David Levin (businessman): Early life and education

 Levin was born in Harare, Zimbabwe.
 His father Archie (died 1977) was a political journalist.
-His mother, Leah Levin OBE, is Hon.
+His mother, Leah Levin OBE, was Hon.
 Doctor of the University of Essex.
 She served on the board of the United Nations Association, Anti-Slavery and International Alert, and was director of JUSTICE from 1982 to 1992.
 Ms. Levin also served on Boards of Redress, Readers International, and the International Journal of Human Rights.
 She is the author of UNESCO's "Human Rights: Questions and Answers," one the world's widely disseminated books on human rights.
 His older siblings are brother Jeremy and sister Michal Levin.

-Before he was born, following the Sharpeville massacre, his family left South Africa and moved to live in Salisbury, Rhodesia (now Harare).
-In 1965, his father was given a day to leave the country.
-The family arrived in Britain knowing nobody, settling in London.
+Before he was born, his family left South Africa following the Sharpeville massacre, and moved to Salisbury, Rhodesia (now Harare).
+In 1965, his father was given one day to leave the country.
+The family arrived in Britain without any connections and settled in London.
 He attended St Paul's School in London.
 Levin has a degree in Philosophy, Politics and Economics from Oxford University (1983), and an MBA from Stanford University (1984).